Top Tips when researching which Franchise is right for you

 Franchising is wonderful, it truly is.
 This business model offers would be entrepreneurs the opportunity to actually own their own business, without going through any of the heartache you may inherit through a start-up.

-You're not the only one looking at franchising, there have been many before you and there will be many after, that's testament in itself to how strong and reliable the franchising industry is.
+You're not the only one looking at buying a franchise- there have been many before you and there will be many after, that's testament in itself to how strong and reliable the franchising industry is.
 Some of the key points highlighted during the last Natwest/bfa franchise survey only enhance the excitement around this industry.

 - Turnover Generated within the Franchise sector hit £17.2bn, this is up 2.1 billion since 2015